-- developing the remuneration policy, as well as making practical remuneration proposals for the chairman, the non-executive members of the Board of Directors and the members of the advisory committees under the Board of Directors.
-These remuneration proposals are discussed at the Board of Directors that submits them to the Shareholders Meeting for approval. - developing the remuneration policy as well as making practical proposals for the remuneration of the chairman of the Management Board and, at his proposal, for the remuneration of the members of the Management Board.
-The Board of Directors then determines the remuneration of the chairman and the members of the Management Board. - providing advice on the proposals made by the chairman of the Management Board of Belfius Bank in relation to the severance remuneration for members of the Belfius Bank Management Board.
-On the proposal of the remuneration committee, the Board of Directors of Belfius Bank determines the severance remuneration of the chairman and members of the Belfius Bank Management Board. - advising the Board of Directors in relation to the remuneration policy for employees whose activity has a material impact on the risk profile of the Belfius Group (known as "Identified Staff") and in relation to the compliance of the allocation of remuneration to Identified Staff with regard to the remuneration policy put in place for such people. - preparing the remuneration report approved by the Board of Directors and published in the annual report.

-- periodically checking to ensure that the remuneration programmes are achieving their objective and are in line with applicable conditions. - annually assessing the performance and objectives of the members of the Management Board. - providing an opinion of the elaboration of a global "Risk Gateway" in consultation with the Risk Committee, containing various levers applied at various points in the performance management cycle with an impact on determination of the variable remuneration
+- Developing the remuneration policy, as well as making practical remuneration proposals for the chairman, the non-executive members of the Board of Directors and the members of the advisory committees under the Board of Directors.
+The Board of Directors submits these remuneration proposals to the General Meeting for approval. - Developing the remuneration policy, as well as making practical proposals for the remuneration of the chairman of the Management Board and, on his proposal, for the remuneration of the members of the Management Board.
+The Board of Directors then determines the remuneration of the chairman and the members of the Management Board. - Providing advice about the proposals made by the chairman of the Management Board of Belfius Bank in relation to the severance remuneration for members of the Belfius Bank Management Board.
+On the proposal of the remuneration committee, the Board of Directors of Belfius Bank determines the severance remuneration of the chairman and members of the Belfius Bank Management Board. - Advising the Board of Directors in relation to the remuneration policy for employees whose activity has a material impact on the risk profile of the Belfius group (known as "Identified Staff") and in relation to the compliance of the allocation of remuneration to Identified Staff with regard to the remuneration policy put in place for such people. - Preparing the remuneration report approved by the Board of Directors and published in the annual report. - Periodically checking to ensure that the remuneration programmes are achieving their objective and are in line with applicable conditions. - Annually assessing the performance and objectives of the members of the Management Board. - Providing an opinion of the elaboration of a global "Risk Gateway" in consultation with the Risk Committee, containing various levers applied at various points in the performance management cycle, with an impact on determination of the variable remuneration.